SEO From Home #2: Alt Text for Your Images

 For those of us who do not have vision disabilities, we can see that this is a snazzy picture of a pug wearing a sweater and beanie.
 But, what about users who have vision disabilities?
 A common tool used by this community is called a screen reader.
 This tool reads aloud the text on a screen so that it is understandable by the end-user.
 However, a software program cannot read aloud an image — it’s an image, not text!

 This is where alt text comes into play.
 Alt text is a short line of copy that one adds to an online image to describe what the picture shows.
-In the example of the casually-dressed pug above, the alt text could be “a pug wearing sweater and hat.”
+In the example of the casually-dressed pug above, the alt text could be “a pug wearing a hoodie.”
 You do not need to add “an image of…” since we already know it is an image file.

 Google Uses Alt Text Too